SuperOfficeDocs/crmscript/docs/api-reference/classes/ExtraTable/ExtraTable.md

 # ExtraTable

-A class to access eJournal extra tables - create, edit and delete entries.
+A class to access eJournal extra tables* create, edit and delete entries.

 ## Example